 Cottonwood Campground is a quiet desert oasis in the southwestern corner of Big Bend National Park.
-Conveniently located between the Castolon Historic District, the scenic Santa Elena Canyon and the tail end of the Ross Maxwell Scenic Drive, this small, 25-site campground is one of the least-known and typically least-occupied campgrounds in the park.
-There is one group campsite and 24 individual sites.
+Conveniently located between the Castolon Historic District, the scenic Santa Elena Canyon and the tail end of the Ross Maxwell Scenic Drive, this small, 30-site campground is one of the least-known and quiet campgrounds in the park.
+There is one group campsite and 30 individual sites.
 This is a remote campground in a remote park.
 It is dry camping, no hook-ups, and no generators are permitted.
+There is not a fill or dump station, please come prepared.

 Cottonwood gets its name from the cottonwood trees that surround and provide shade for the facility nearby the Rio Grande.
 A general store and visitor center -- a converted former military outpost -- are also nearby.

 The campground is at an elevation of 1,900 ft.
+(580 m).
 It is relatively cool in the peak seasons of fall and winter due to cold air sinking into the lower elevations.
-In the spring and summer, this campground is very hot, with temperatures normally exceeding 100 degrees F from mid-March through August.
+In the spring and summer, this campground is very hot, with temperatures normally exceeding 100° F (38° C) from mid-March through August.

 The campground has pit (vault) toilets, potable water, picnic tables, bear boxes, and grills.
-There are no hook-ups or dump stations, and the use of generators is not allowed.
+There are no hook-ups or fill and dump stations, and the use of generators is not allowed.

 The group campsite is a walk-in, tent-only site; no RVs or trailers are allowed.
 Vehicle parking is restricted to an adjacent parking area, a short walk from the campsite itself.